vega/editor/README.md

 - Tag a new version with `yarn version`.
 Pre 1.x, update the minor version if there is a new feature.
 - Push the tag.
 Travis will automatically deploy the editor.

-## Editor-backend is now integrated!

-Link to the backend service: https://vega.now.sh/.

-Contribute to the project here: https://github.com/vega/editor-backend.